expectedparrot/edsl/docs/overview.rst

 The following concepts form the basic classes of the EDSL package, and are described in detail in the linked pages:

 :ref:`questions`: A `Question` serves as the foundational element for research design in EDSL.
-It allows users to choose from various question types, such as free text or multiple choice, depending on the desired outcome for format of the responses.
+It allows users to choose from various question types, such as free text or multiple choice, depending on the desired formats of the responses.

 :ref:`surveys`: A `Survey` aggregates multiple questions, which can be administered either asynchronously (by default) or according to predefined rules.
 Surveys are versatile, supporting different agents and models to yield varied responses.